MooersLab/pymolsnips/README.md

 *CudaText* uses Python3 based plugins.
 *CudaText* expects to find the Python3.* from [Python.org](https://www.python.org/downloads/release/python-374/).
 I downloaded the 64-bit version of Python3.7.4 from Python.org and used the installer to install the binary in about five minutes.
-This Python is installed in the `/Applications` directory on the Mac.
+This Python interpreter is installed in the `/Applications` directory on the Mac.
 When I started *CudaText*, I did not have to edit any configuration files.

 The snippets are stored one per file.